trisulnsm/dinodoc/trisuldocs/docs/ag/install/badfellas.md

 ### Uninstallation

-Stop Trisul and uninstall theRPMorDEB
+Stop Trisul and uninstall the RPM/DEB

 ```bash
 # centos